jsoref/ceph/doc/rados/configuration/network-config-ref.rst

 #.
 One for talking to clients and monitors.
 #.
 One for sending data to other OSDs.
 #.
-Two for heartbeating on each interface.
+Two for heart beating on each interface.

 .. ditaa::
               /---------------\